 This has resulted in Council achieving 'Core Asset Management Maturity' in 2020/21 and being well on our way to achieving 'Advanced Asset Management Maturity'.
-The below graphs shows our journey from learning to predictive asset management from 2016-2021.
-We are aiming to develop our systems, process and people together with the introduction of new technologies to move towards 'Intelligence as a Service' beyond 2022/23.:
+The graphs on this page show our journey from learning to predictive asset management from 2016-2021.
+We are aiming to develop our systems, process and people together with the introduction of new technologies to move towards 'Intelligence as a Service' beyond 2022/23.

 Our Asset Management Strategy is combined into the EAMP which is integrated into corporate governance including enterprise planning, reporting and risk management frameworks.
 This ensures asset management is service-driven and aligns with the strategic priorities and directions of Council.
+Our performance and goal of achieving advanced asset management practices